Haye vs Bellew 2 odds: Why bettors totally dismiss first fightWritten by Leroy Cleveland

-Last March, former heavyweight belt-holder David Haye was upset by Tony Bellew who was making his debut in boxing's glamour division.
+In March 2017, former heavyweight belt-holder David Haye was upset by Tony Bellew who was making his debut in boxing's glamour division.

 A lot more flat-footed than usual, Haye was slightly ahead on points after five rounds but hurt his Achilles tendon while performing an uncomfortable move.

-With limited mobility and leverage, David was little more than a sitting duck as Bellew took advantage of the situation and aggressively pursued the knockout.
-Badly compromised and subsequently battered, Haye would survive until the 11th when his team threw in the towel after David was sent through the ropes by a Bellew combination.
+With limited mobility and leverage, David was subsequently little more than a sitting duck as Bellew took advantage of the situation and aggressively pursued the knockout.
+Badly compromised and continuously battered, Haye would survive until the 11th when his team threw in the towel after David was sent through the ropes by a Bellew combination.

-On December 17, Haye and Bellew will meet in a rematch and, once again, Haye is a strong favorite.
+On Saturday, Haye and Bellew will meet in a rematch and, once again, Haye is a strong favorite.

 Haye vs Bellew 2 rematch odds

 Obviously, bettors believe Haye's injury was a bigger factor in his losing even though Bellew was holding his own prior to the tear or rupture.

-Should be odds be closer given Bellew was impressive from the start?
+So, should odds be closer given Bellew was impressive from the start?

 ...
 Probably not.